andreaferretti/factor-tutorial/README.md

     : fact ( n -- n! ) [1,b] 1 [ * ] reduce ;

 What are stack effects?
-In our case it's the `( n -- n! )`.
+In our case it is the `( n -- n! )`.
 Stack effects are how you document the inputs from the stack and outputs to the stack for your word.
 You can use any identifier to name the stack elements, here we use `n`.
 Factor will perform a consistency check that the number of inputs and outputs you specify agrees with what the body does.

 If you try to write